-The 2021-2022 FAFSA (starting college Fall 2021) will be available on October 1, 2020.
+You need to complete the 2021-2022 FAFSA.
 To be considered for all Federal and State aid programs, complete this application as soon as possible.
 The application will require 2019 Federal income tax information for both the student and parent (if dependent).

 Step 1.
 Get Admitted to NTC